Todd Kaye, President

 Mrs. Katz is an attorney at Greensfelder, Hemker & Gale, P.C.
 She practices litigation with a focus on corporate defense work.
 She previously worked for the Office of the District Attorney General in Nashville, Tennessee, where she led the domestic violence prosecution team.
 In 2014, Mrs. Katz received the Outstanding State Government Official award for her work as a prosecutor.
 Mrs. Katz served as a director of The Mary Parrish Center for victims of domestic and sexual violence in Nashville, and has been a director of Missouri Appleseed since January 2018.

 Mr. Lin received his B.A. from Harvard University and his J.D. from Columbia University.
-He is a partner at Latham & Watkins LLP, where his practice focuses on the representation of private equity firms in mergers and acquisitions and capital market transactions.
+He is Chief Legal Officer for Mohegan Gaming & Entertainment.
+He is a retired partner at Latham & Watkins LLP, where his practice focused on the representation of private equity firms in mergers and acquisitions and capital market transactions.
 He serves on the Board of Visitors of Columbia Law School.
 Mr. Lin is Chairman of National Appleseed’s Board of Directors and has been a member of Missouri Appleseed’s Board of Directors since November 2017.